Marquinhos (footballer, born 1961): Coaching career

 After retiring, Anjos became coach, managing Portuguese clubs 1º de Dezembro and Castelo Forte Futebol Clube.
 In 2013, he joined the scouting department of Sporting Clube de Portugal.

-International

 Anjos was selected to coach the Portugal team that took part in the 2014 Expo Unity World Cup, leading the team to the semi-finals.
 In the next season he took the position of Technical Director in Mumbai Rush Soccer Academy.